Updated September 22, 2020 (original release: May 1, 2019)

-Yve-Alain Bois of the Institute for Advanced Study, Princeton, Presents the 69th Annual A. W. Mellon Lectures in the Fine Arts in 2020 at the National Gallery of Art, Washington
+Yve-Alain Bois of the Institute for Advanced Study, Presents the 69th Annual A. W. Mellon Lectures in the Fine Arts in 2020 at the National Gallery of Art, Washington

 In his six-part lecture series, Yve-Alain Bois will explore the various uses of a system of spatial representation called axonometry, in which receding parallels remain parallel and do not converge in a vanishing point.
 Although axonometry has a long history in the East—originating in ancient China and playing a major role in Japanese painting—the lectures will focus on its Western avatars, especially on its appeal since the late 18th century, in fields as diverse as architecture and architectural history, archaeology, crystallography, optical physiology, geometry, mechanical drawing, painting, and philosophy.
 Crisscrossing various disciplines, most notably the history of art and the history of science, the lectures will ponder the question: why did axonometry, which was independently discovered, forgotten, and rediscovered several times in history, take hold only at the dawn of modernity?
 Valued either for its limpidity or for its ambiguity, axonometry has received its most celebrated emblem in the Necker cube, a figure that can be read in mutually exclusive ways.